RENCI/tx-vis/README.md

 In the `mapping` dict, add your entry

-Each entry is a pair of a function for retrieving data and a function for mapping data
+Each entry is a triple of a function for retrieving data, a function for mapping data, and the default unit

 The function for retrieving data should have the following signature: